 In order to maintain health queens should not be over bred and should be given ample time to recover from the stress of pregnancy and lactation, especially after a large litter.

-Although a number of serious defects have manifested in other breeds, to date there has been little evidence of any major genetic problems associated with Russian cats.
-A small number of cases of luxating patella have been reported in Russian cats.
+Although a number of serious defects have manifested in other breeds to date there is little or no evidence of any genetic disorders in Russian cats.
 HCM is not generally associated with Russians though it may be present in some European lines.
 Flat-chested kittens are very rare in Russian litters but have been produced on occasion.